Our Mission Statement

 We are the leading UK charity for people with autism (including Asperger syndrome) and their families.
 We provide information, support and pioneering services, and campaign for a better world for people with autism.

-The Communication Trust is a campaigning voice for children with speech, language and communication needs.
+I CAN, the children’s communication charity is a campaigning voice for children with speech, language and communication needs.

 A resource for individuals with special needs.